 Continuing Education Activity

 Nightstick fractures are a relatively rare injury presenting in patients of all ages that can result in discomfort, weakness, and loss of function.
-This activity serves to outline common presentations of nightstick fractures, as well as to guide the reader through relevant anatomy associated with these findings.
-Finally, this activity will describe appropriate management by an interprofessional team, to allow patients to gain back function as well as have an improved quality of life.
+This activity serves to outline common presentations of nightstick fractures and the relevant anatomy associated with these findings.
+Additionally, this activity will describe appropriate management by an interprofessional team, to allow patients to gain back function as well as have an improved quality of life.

-- Describe the relevant anatomy of the forearm as it relates to nightstick fractures and related injuries.
+- Describe the relevant anatomy of the forearm as it relates to nightstick fractures.

 - Summarize the appropriate treatment plan for nightstick fractures.